 Pick this if you have a managed Postgres on AWS RDS / Azure Database / Supabase / Neon, a SQL Server estate with spare capacity, or strict policy that data lives in your existing instance.
-For a clean-slate install with no external dependencies, see Quickstart instead.
+For a clean-slate install with no external dependencies, see Docker - full stack instead.

 Prerequisites